Understanding Carpal Tunnel Syndrome as a Work Injury

 Causes and Symptoms of Carpal Tunnel Syndrome

-The “carpal tunnel” refers to the area near the palm of the hand and running along the underside of the forearm.
+The “carpal tunnel” refers to the area near the palm and running along the underside of the forearm.
 This tunnel or canal contains several tendons, nerves, and bones.
 When these parts are injured, you develop what is known as carpal tunnel syndrome.

 Recognizing the signs and understanding the risk factors of carpal tunnel syndrome can significantly aid in prevention and early intervention.
 Here are some things to look out for: